piyushagade/Psyc/README.md

 What is this?
 ---
-Psyc is a minimalistic **note-taking app** and a **to-do manager** for Linux based on electron.
-It is still in its early phases of developement, but it does work pretty well.
+Psyc is a minimalistic **note-taking app**, a **to-do manager**, and a desktop widget utitlity for Linux.
 And yes, Psyc has **markdown parsing capabilities**!

+Widgets
+---
+Pysc has following widgets yet:
+1. Pomodoro timer
+2. Digital clock
+3. Analog clock
+4. Wikitionary portal

 Cloud backup
 ---